10 Super Simple (almost painless) Ways to Eat Less Salt

-Most of our sodium intake comes from salt, whether it’s iodized salt, kosher salt, Himalayan salt or some other favorite salt.
+Most of our sodium intake comes from salt – whether it’s iodized salt, kosher salt, Himalayan salt or some other favorite salt.
 The chemical compound in each of these is sodium chloride.
 It’s the sodium portion that needs trimming.
 Unfortunately, hiding the salt shaker isn’t enough.
 The vast majority of our sodium intake comes from the salt added to packaged and restaurant foods.
 A mere 12% or so of our sodium intake comes from salt added during cooking or at the table.

 - Combine canned goods.
 When you mix a can of regular tomato sauce, for example, with a canned of no salt added diced tomatoes, you lower the sodium by close to half.
 Try it.
 I don’t think you’ll notice much difference.
-See how I did that in my Lentil and Sweet Potato Chili and a one of my most popular recipes, Shakshuka.
+See how I did that in my Lentil and Sweet Potato Chili and in one of my most popular recipes, Shakshuka.

 - Cook more at home.
 You have way more control over all of your ingredients – salt, fats, sugar, everything – when you eat more home-prepared meals.
-Unless you are baking, most recipes call for more salt than absolutely necessary.
+Unless you’re baking, most recipes call for more salt than absolutely necessary.
 Try reducing the salt by 1/4 or 1/2.
 If necessary, add a sprinkle or two after cooking and tasting.

 - Rinse canned beans and other vegetables.
 This simple step washes away about 40% of the sodium.